madprofessor42/tool_anywhere_agent/README.md

 **Efficient Request Pattern**: Uses a direct model→route→tools flow instead of multi-step planning, reducing LLM API calls.

 **Smart State Management**: Automatically tracks completed tool calls to prevent redundant operations.

+**Custom System Role**: You can specify a custom system role to control the agent's behavior and persona by passing.

+**Custom Output Parser**: You can define and use your own Pydantic output parser for structured responses.

 **Zero Configuration**: Works out of the box with any LangChain tools and models.